newscred/webhook-broker/docs/tech-specs/basic-spec.md

 | *By* | Imran M Yousuf |
 | *Date* | November 10, 2020 |

-## Problem Statement / Goals
+## Problem Statement / Goal

-In a service oriented or microservice architecture the necessity to reliable pass messages between systems is essential.
+In a service oriented or microservice architecture the necessity to reliably pass messages between systems is essential.
 We want a reliable message broker without increasing architectural complexity with high throughput and scalability.

 ## Assumptions & Considerations